whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-29-Oui-Please-Subscription-Box-1.4-July-2015-Review-Coupon.md

 <p><b>Coupon:</b> Use coupon code <a href="http://ouiplease.com" target="_blank"><b>OUIWHATSUP</b></a> to get 20% off any subscription, that's such a good deal!</p>
 <br>

-<p>I love luxury subscription boxes and I love France, so this box is absolutely perfect for me.</p>
+<p>As I mentioned in my previous post, I love luxury subscription boxes and I love France, so this box is absolutely perfect for me.</p>

 <center><img src='/images/OuiPlease14Box.jpg'></center>
 <p><i class="icon-dropbox"></i> Oui Please ships their boxes through FedEx Ground, it took 5 days for me to receive it.</p>
 <br>

 <p><center><img src='/images/OuiPlease14Box2.jpg'></center></p>
-<p>Their boxes are BIG and so sturdy, it definitely feels like a quality box and you just know something luxurious is inside!</p>
+<p>Their boxes are so BIG and sturdy, it definitely feels like a quality box and you just know something luxurious is inside.
+And I usually throw away boxes afterwards, but not this, I'm keeping this for sure!</p>

 <p>Now let's open this baby up!</p>
 <br>